scribe-org/Scribe-iOS/README.md

 # App Setup [`⇧`](#contents)

+### Codebase Overview

+The Scribe-iOS codebase consists of two separate applications.

+- Keyboard Application — the Scribe Language Keyboards application (IME)

+- Conjugate Application — the Scribe verb conjugations application

+To select each variant you should select the scheme from the top bar next to device selection.

+1. Scribe - Keyboard application
+2. Conjugate - Conjugate Output

 Users access Scribe language keyboards through the following:

 - Download **Scribe - Language Keyboards** from the [App Store](https://apps.apple.com/app/scribe-language-keyboards/id1596613886)